This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Put your pan of solid oils on the stove at the lowest setting possible.
 Stir it gently to help the larger chunks of oil to melt.

 Mix the Oils

-When the solid oil has completely melted, pour the liquid oils into the pan and stir together.
+When the solid oil has completely melted, pour the liquid oils into the pan and stir it together.
 Take the oil’s temperature with your digital thermometer.
-Also take the temperature of the lye water — ideally, they should be within 10 degrees of one another.
+Also, take the temperature of the lye solution — ideally, they should be within 10 degrees of one another.

-You can create good soap with oils that are between 90-130°F. The warmer the temperature, the darker your final soap is likely to be.
-When your oil is in this range and you lye water is within 10 degrees of it, it’s time to blend.
+You can create good soap with oils that are between 90-120°F. The warmer the temperature, the darker your final soap is likely to be, especially if you insulate it with a towel.
+When your oil is in this range and the lye solution is within 10 degrees of it, it’s time to blend.

-Pour the calendula infused lye water into the pan of oils, flower petals and all.
-Now dip your stick (immersion) blender into the pan and while off use it like a spoon to stir the oils and lye water together.
-Bring the blender to the middle of your pan and at a stand still, turn it on for a few seconds.
+Pour the calendula-infused lye solution into the pan of oils, flower petals, and all.
+Now dip your stick (immersion) blender into the pan and while off use it as a spoon to stir the oils and lye solution together.
+Bring the blender to the middle of your pan and at a standstill, turn it on for a few seconds.
 Stop and then use it (turned off) like a spoon to stir the soap together.
 Keep doing this until the soap thickens to ‘Trace’.

 Looking for ‘Trace’

 Trace is when your calendula soap batter thickens to the consistency of warm custard.
 It will leave trails on the surface of your soap if you lift the blender out and let the batter drip down.
 When your soap is at Trace, it’s time to add the essential oil and grapefruit seed extract.
 Stir them in well with a spoon or rubber spatula.